 The Alocasias Cucullata species gives rise to large heart-shaped leaves.
 It grows mostly during the summer and spring seasons and becomes dormant during late fall and winter.

 The Cucullata plant may grow up to 13 feet (4 meters).
 They are fast-growers.
-They usually drop old leaves fast but are equally quick in growing new foliage.
+They usually drop old leaves quickly but are equally quick to grow new foliage.

 Provide it with its ideal growing conditions to help it reach its maximum potential in terms of height and overall growth.

 A common disease for this plant is Xanthomonas.
 It is present as black or dark brown spots on the leaves upper or lower side and a yellow-colored rim around the said spots.

 This can be avoided by watering the plant only when it is needed.
 Similarly, please do not drench its roots in water, as that will also increase the possibility of fungal or bacterial attack.